Photo by Kira Severinova on Unsplash

 Establishing a Consistent Sleep Schedule

 Consistent, quality sleep is crucial for migraine prevention.
 Aim for 7-9 hours of sleep per night and try to go to bed and wake up at the same time each day, even on weekends.
-Maintain a relaxing pre-bed routine to signal your body that it’s time to wind down.
+Create a relaxing pre-bed routine to signal your body that it’s time to wind down.
 Sticking to a regular sleep-wake cycle can help stabilize your circadian rhythms and reduce the risk of migraine attacks.

 Managing Stress Levels